felicianotech/hyperparticle.github.io/_posts/2017-11-29-2d-physics-shapes.md

 <script src="https://gist.github.com/Hyperparticle/e3bb8681cbe88d02fb8af9bc91ac804b.js"></script>

 One thing to note is that the rectangle's transform set at the midpoint (centroid) of the mesh.
 The mesh's vertices are relative to this center point.
 This will make some future calculations nicer (e.g., attaching a box collider).
-Also note that we expose a public `FillColor`, which is a solid fill color for the generated mesh.
+Also note that the script exposes a public `FillColor`, which fills the generated mesh with the given color.

 ## Draw Algorithm